-How can I find out more about the mayoral and City Council candidates?
+How can I find out more about the mayoral and City Council candidates in Minneapolis?

 The 2021 elections in Minneapolis drew a near-record number of people filing to run for office.
 The Star Tribune asked candidates some questions on top issues and compiled their answers in a guide to the 2021 Minneapolis mayor and City Council candidates.